Raniel555/Raniel555/README.md

 - 👋 Hi, I’m @Raniel555
-- 👀 I’m interested in CyberSecurity
+- 👀 I’m a Security Delivery Analyst
-- 🌱 I’m currently learning Reverse Engeneering and Blueteam Techniques
+- 🌱 I’m currently learning about hardening, compliance management and Blueteam Techniques
-- 📫 How to reach me: Instagram(Raniel555)/WhatsApp(+55 85 98620-2545)
+- 📫 How to reach me: Instagram(Raniel555)

 <!---
 Raniel555/Raniel555 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.